pcampbell42/discord-but-worse/README.md

 The way that I was doing tooltips was by placing a `position: relative` anchor at each server icon (or home page icon, user icon, or whatever, depending on the component).
 I would then set `position: absolute` for the tooltip, and scooch it into the correct position.
 However, I realized I needed `overflow-y: scroll` to allow for lots of servers / users in servers.
 It seemed intuitive that I could simply set `overflow-y: scroll` and `overflow-x: visible`.
 Unfortunately, setting `overflow-y: scroll` automatically sets `overflow-x: auto`, thus hiding my tooltips.
 To my surprise, I really couldn't find any great solutions to this problem online.
 However, I did find some hints, which allowed me to come up with a strategy.

 I would have to redo how tooltips were positioned.
 I found online that by removing the `position: relative` anchor, the tooltips showed up!
-However, they were positioned at the top corner of the screen.
+However, they were positioned at the top corner of the screen because they no longer had an anchor.
 In order to figure out where the tooltip should be positioned, I would have to use `refs`.
 ```javascript
 <Link to={`/app/servers/${server.id}/${firstTextChannelId}`} onClick={this.handleStartSelect}>
     <li className={selected ? "selected" : startHover ? "start-hover" : stopHover || stopSelect ? "stop-hover" : null}